afcarl/what-science-one-did-to-my-brain/slides.md

 > Are there outlier Pokemons?
 Do their height/weight combinations actually make sense?

 - Pair or triple up.
 - Take 10 minutes to outline a strategy for answering one of these questions.
-Specifically asnwer the question: what are you going to measure?
+Specifically answer the question: what are you going to measure?
 - Share at the end.

 ---